 For heavy-duty exercise machines, comparison shop at different fitness stores or online.
 If you're on a tight budget, purchase one machine and complement your workout with do-it-yourself aerobics such as jumping jacks and invisible rope skipping as well as weight-bearing exercises such as push-ups and lunges.

 Browse the aisles or websites of book retailers or fitness stores for suitable workout DVDs.
+There are lots of great videos online as well.

 Choose comfortable, well-fitting workout clothes and running shoes, and any extra desired gear, such as a yoga mat, pedometer, or sweat bands.